danielkorat/Lung-Cancer-Risk-Prediction/README.md

 - Resampling to a 1.4mm voxel size (slow).
 - Coarse lung segmentation – used to compute lung center for alignment and reduction of problem space.

-To save storage space, following preprocessing steps are performed online (during training/inference):
+To save storage space, the following preprocessing steps are performed online (during training/inference):

 - Windowing – clip pixel values to focus on lung volume.
 - RGB normalization